OfficeDev/script-lab/README.md

 Script Lab has three main features:

 - **Code** in a pane beside your spreadsheet.
-IntelliSense is there while you type so you can easily discover and use the Office JavaScript objects and methods.
-And if you don't want to start from scratch there are plenty of samples pre-installed with Script Lab.
-Your snippets can use any TypeScript features like arrow functions, template strings, and async/await (i.e., a good chunk of ES6 and ES7 features).
+  - IntelliSense is there while you type so you can easily discover and use the Office JavaScript objects and methods.
+Script Lab uses the Monaco editor, the same tech that powers VS Code, so it's beautiful and lightweight.
+  - Samples are pre-installed with Script Lab, so you don't have to start from scratch
+  - Your can use any TypeScript features like arrow functions, template strings, and async/await (i.e., a good chunk of ES6 and ES7 features).
 But it's not only script: your snippets can also use HTML, CSS, and references to external libraries and data on the web.
-Script Lab uses the Monaco editor, the same tech that powers VS Code, so it's beautiful and lightweight.
 - **Run** the code in another pane beside the editor.
-Execution can include logic, API calls to Office, UI in the pane, and even output to a console.
-Every time you make a code change you can refresh the editor and run the new version in seconds.
+  - Execution can include logic, API calls to Office, UI in the pane, and even output to a console.
+  - Every time you make a code change you can refresh the editor and run the new version in seconds.
+- **Share** your snippets.
-- **Share** your snippets through GitHub.
-If you create a snippet you'd like to share, you can use Script Lab to save it.
-Then send the link to someone else to try it and tweak it on their computer.
-The Import feature lets you load other people's snippets.
+  - If you create a snippet you'd like to share, you can copy it to your clipboard, save it as a GitHub gist.
+Then send the gist link to someone else to use on their computer.
+  - The Import feature lets you load other people's snippets.

 Script Lab works in Office 2013 or later on Windows, Office on the web, or Office on Mac.